Japanese athletics legend Mikio Oda (© family of Mikio Oda)

 This interview was conducted late in his life by Kazuo Chujo of the Asahi Shimbun newspaper.
 It was translated into English by Oda’s son, Masao Oda, and James Gussman, the, son-in-law of Masao Oda.

-The PDF file of the interview may be downloaded via the link at right beneath ‘related items’.
+A PDF file of the interview may be downloaded here.

 Ken Nakamura for the IAAF